Understand your needs

 August 12 — General election

 While Zambia’s constitution guarantees various rights and freedoms of speech, its government is known for suppressing opposing views.
-In 2016, during a general election, the government banned media outlets that criticised it and arrested members of an opposing party.
+In 2016, during a general election, the government banned media outlets that criticized it and arrested members of an opposing party.

 Following the reelection of President Lungu, protests have sprung up in the country, which resulted in an internet shutdown.